MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 ![](media/b051a5a64886934fcbf6a3eef8260ea3.jpg)

-1. Enter a batch ID, such as your name or the date, to identify the batch.
+2. Enter a batch ID, such as your name or the date, to identify the batch.

-2. Select the batch origin of Sales Transaction Entry and enter a batch comment, such as a brief description of the transactions that will be entered in the batch.
+3. Select the batch origin of Sales Transaction Entry and enter a batch comment, such as a brief description of the transactions that will be entered in the batch.

-3. Enter or accept the posting date.
+4. Enter or accept the posting date.
 This field will be available only if your system is set up to use the batch date for posting.
 If this field is unavailable, the posting date from the Sales Date Entry window for each transaction will be the posting date for each transaction.

 >   The date you enter is the date the General Ledger records will use.
-Sales
->   Order Processing records will be updated according to the document date
->   entered in the Sales Transaction Entry window.
+Sales Order Processing records will be updated according to the document date entered in the Sales Transaction Entry window.

->   *The General Ledger posting date only applies to invoices and returns
->   because those are the only document types that are posted.*
+>   *The General Ledger posting date only applies to invoices and returns because those are the only document types that are posted.*

->   For more information about posting settings, see the System Setup
->   instructions (Help \>\> Contents \>\> select Setting Up the System).
+>   For more information about posting settings, see the System Setup instructions (Help \>\> Contents \>\> select Setting Up the System).

-1. Select the Checkbook ID that will be affected by the transactions in this batch.
+5. Select the Checkbook ID that will be affected by the transactions in this batch.

-##### **P A R T 2** T R A N S A C T I O N E N T R Y

-1. If your system uses batch verification, enter the required number of transactions that must be entered before this batch can be posted.
+6. If your system uses batch verification, enter the required number of transactions that must be entered before this batch can be posted.

-2. If your system uses batch verification, enter the required currency amount for all transactions you’ll enter in this batch.
+7. If your system uses batch verification, enter the required currency amount for all transactions you’ll enter in this batch.

-3. Choose Save.
+8. Choose Save.

-4. When you have entered all your transactions in a batch, you can choose File
-    \>\> Print or the printer icon button to print an edit list or batch list to verify your entries.
+9. When you have entered all your transactions in a batch, you can choose File \>\> Print or the printer icon button to print an edit list or batch list to verify your entries.

->   **Edit list** Contains the transactions that can be posted—invoices and
+>   **Edit list** Contains the transactions that can be posted—invoices and returns.
->   returns.

->   **Batch list** Contains all the transactions saved in the batch, including
->   quotes, orders, back orders, invoices, and returns.
+>   **Batch list** Contains all the transactions saved in the batch, including quotes, orders, back orders, invoices, and returns.

 #### Modifying a batch

 Use the Sales Batch Entry window to make changes to an unposted batch.
 Transactions can be added only to batches that have an Available or Unapproved status; you can’t add transactions to batches that have been approved for posting.

 **To modify a batch:**